RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ![05-NS1Configuration-en](/images/rs/05-NS1Configuration-en.png?width=400&height=802)

-You want (and need) to have all your cluster nodes acting asname servers, soyou have to repeat these steps for all your nodes and you should get a list of *A* records in *Route53* interface:
+You want (and need) to have all your cluster nodes acting as name servers, so you have to repeat these steps for all your nodes and you should get a list of *A* records in *Route53* interface:

 ![06-NSList-en](/images/rs/06-NSList-en.png?width=600&height=133)